mamane19/texteditor/README.md

 <h1 align="center">Text Editor Using Python</h1>

 <p align="center">This program is a simple Text Editor.
 It uses  Tkinter packages to have a small GUI (Graphical User Interface) to write, edit, and save files (.txt).
-However you can save as .py or other type of files but, you can not edit them in the text editor.
+However you can save as .py or other type of files but, you can not edit them in the text editor as pyhton files or other type of files.
+Once you save the file you will see in your IDE that it is actually a python but this text editor will condider it as a txt one.
 (I will be working on this one in the future).
 For now let's just have the .txt files :)
 I also used a stack data structure for the undo and redo purposes.
 </p>